 How To Customize Your Fireplace

-Due to the fact that a zero-clearance fireplace can be positioned virtually anywhere in a home, the fireplace can have a firebox-like appearance.
+Because a zero-clearance fireplace can be positioned virtually anywhere in a home, the fireplace can have a firebox-like appearance.

 Using fireplace surrounds, custom-designed mantels, and other items, you can create a fireplace that looks to have been made for your home.